dantswain/thrash/README.md

   is coming along.

-* I have been focused on Thrift Binary Protocol because that is what the official Erlang library implements and I want to be able to do benchmark comparisons.
-I will eventually implement the Binary Accelerated Protocol, which is mostly the same as the Binary Protocol with some special cases.
-The official Erlang library does not implement the Binary Accelerated Protocol.
+* I have been focused on Thrift Binary Protocol because that is what my use case needs and what the official Erlang library implements and I want to be able to do benchmark comparisons.
 I have no plans to implement other protocols, but would welcome pull requests.

 * There is no implementation here for services or servers.
 It should